DWIGHT DAVID EISENHOWER CHRONOLOGY

 January 1961-March 1969: Maintained office at Gettysburg College and residence at his farm near Gettysburg, Pennsylvania.

-April 2, 1969: Buried in the Place of Meditation at the Eisenhower Center, Abilene, Kansas.
+April 2, 1969: Buried in the Place of Meditation at the Eisenhower Presidential Library in Abilene, Kansas.

 MAMIE DOUD EISENHOWER